gummyworm/monster/README.md

 The user simply navigates the list with the cursor keys and presses RETURN to toggle those which he/she wishes to enable/disable.

+Note that breakpoints correspond to the debug information generated with the F4 command.
+If the line numbers change after this information is generated, breakpoints are unlikely to behave in expected ways.

 As with all editors the back-arrow key (`<-`) exits and returns to the editor.

 ### Memory Viewer (`C= + v`)